-AutoFill dialog pops up if you navigated to web page that contains:
+AutoFill dialog pops up if you navigate to a web page that contains:

-- a password form for which you saved a Passcard from which this form can be filled, OR
+- a password form for which you have saved a Login from which this form can be filled, OR

-- a long (more than 4 fields) non-password form that RoboForm can fill.
+- a long (more than 4 fields by default) non-password form that RoboForm can fill in.